Construction Methods Based on Minimum Weight Distribution for Polar Codes with Successive Cancellation List Decoding: Minimum Weight Distribution Sequence

 In this part, we first propose criteria to order the $N$ synthetic channels based on the partial MWD and design a construction sequence.
-Then, we prove that the sequence is nested and has the optimum performance evaluated by the AUB in \eqref{union_bound_a}.
+Then, we prove that the sequence is nested and has the optimum performance evaluated by the MWUB in \eqref{union_bound_a} for the polar codes obeying the PO.